DuudeXXI/DuudeXXI/README.md

-## Welcome Traveler Take a Look Around!
+## Welcome Traveler, Take a Look Around!

 ### In General